jaipkapoor99/Inventory-Management/MyPnpmWorkspaceJourney.md

 ## Why pnpm Workspaces?

 Prior to detailing the implementation process, it is beneficial to understand the rationale behind adopting this approach.
-For projects such as "Inventory-Management," which encompasses distinct components like an administrative application, a user-facing application, and a shared user interface library, a monorepository structure presented itself as a highly advantageous architectural choice.
+For projects such as "PNPM-Demo," which encompasses distinct components like an administrative application, a user-facing application, and a shared user interface library, a monorepository structure presented itself as a highly advantageous architectural choice.
 The selection of pnpm as the package manager for this setup was driven by several key benefits:

 1. **Efficient Dependency Management:** pnpm significantly optimizes dependency handling.
 Instead of duplicating `node_modules` directories across every package, pnpm employs a content-addressable store to create links to dependencies.
 This methodology results in notably faster installation times, reduced disk space consumption, and a more organized project directory.
 2. **Enhanced Strictness:** In contrast to other package managers, pnpm enforces stricter rules regarding dependency access.
 This characteristic helps mitigate the occurrence of "phantom dependencies"—situations where a package implicitly relies on a dependency of another package without explicitly declaring it.
 This leads to more robust and predictable build processes.